Karthikeyan1508/crisis-connect/README.md

 In a world where natural disasters can strike without warning, **Crisis Connect** equips you with the tools and information you need to protect yourself and your loved ones.
 Our platform is designed with one goal in mind: **to save lives**.

-## 🚨 Real-Time Alerts
+### Key Features:

-Stay one step ahead with **instant alerts** about natural disasters happening in your area.
-Whether it's a storm, earthquake, or flood, Crisis Connect will notify you immediately so you can take action.
+- 🚨 **Real-Time Alerts**: Instant alerts about natural disasters happening in your area.

-## 🤝 Join the Volunteer Network

-Be a hero in your community!
-Crisis Connect connects you with local volunteer opportunities during natural disasters.
-Your help can make all the difference.
+- 🤝 **Volunteer Network**: Connect with local volunteer opportunities during disasters.

-## 📱 Robust SMS Notification System
+- 📱 **Robust SMS Notification System**: Real-time updates on disasters straight to your phone.

-Never miss an update.
-Our **SMS notification system** ensures that you're always in the loop, even when you're on the go.
-Get real-time updates on disasters in your area, straight to your phone.

-## 💖 Support Those in Need

-Make a difference with our secure donation portal.
-Your contributions go directly to helping those affected by natural disasters. **Every donation counts.**
+- 💖 **Support Those in Need**: Secure donation portal to help those affected by natural disasters.

-## 🌦️ 5-Day Weather Forecast

-Prepare for the unexpected with our **5-day weather forecast**.
-Know what’s coming and plan accordingly to stay safe.
+- 🌦️ **5-Day Weather Forecast**: Stay prepared with an accurate 5-day weather forecast.

 ---

-Crisis Connect is more than just a website—it's a lifeline.
-By bringing together real-time data, community support, and the power of information, we're building a safer, more resilient world. **Join us** in making a difference.
+## 🛠️ Steps to Run Crisis Connect

+1. **Initialize the Project**:
+   - Start by initializing a new Node.js project:
+     ```bash
+     npm init
+     ```

+2. **Install Required Dependencies**:
+   - Install the necessary packages:
+     ```bash
+     npm install firebase-admin express axios
+     ```

+3. **Set Up Firebase**:
+   - Configure Firebase Admin SDK by adding your Firebase service account key to the project.

+4. **Create the Server File**:
+   - Ensure `server.js` is properly set up to handle requests, send alerts, and manage volunteer connections.

+5. **Run the Application**:
+   - Start the server by running:
+     ```bash
+     node server.js
+     ```

+6. **Access the Platform**:
+   - Open your web browser and go to `http://localhost:3000` (or the appropriate URL) to start using Crisis Connect.

+---

+8. **Monitor and Update**:
+   - Regularly monitor the platform for updates and issues.
+   - Apply security patches and updates as needed.

-Stay safe, stay informed, and stay connected with Crisis Connect.
+Stay safe, stay informed, and stay connected with Crisis Connect!